-There is a wide range of costume choices for cats, not just for Halloween but for all the year round.
-It’s important to note that not all kitties like to be dressed up.
+There is a wide range of ideas for cats, not just for Halloween but for all the year round.
+It’s important to note that not all kittens like to be dressed up.
 If your cat isn’t a fan, then you’re better off leaving them to their dignity and just wearing a costume yourself.
 If your cat likes to maintain an air of mystery at Halloween, then they might enjoy wearing a costume such as the Mikayoo Cat Cowboy Costume.
 Yeeha!

 Table of Contents